Rajasthan announces two-day state mourning on demise of Kalyan Singh | Politics

 - India

-Singh (89), also a former chief minister of Uttar Pradesh and senior BJP leader, died in Lucknow on Saturday night after prolonged illness.

-His funeral will take place on August 23, an official notification said.
+The Rajasthan government on Sunday announced a two-day mourning on the demise of former state governor Kalyan Singh.
+Kalyan Singh, also a former Uttar Pradesh chief minister, had died at a Lucknow hospital after prolonged illness on Saturday.
+He was 89.

+He held the position of the state governor from September 4, 2014 to September 8, 2019.
+The Rajasthan council of ministers paid homage to Singh at a meeting here by observing a two-minute silence and declared a two-day mourning on August 22 and 23.

-As a mark of respect, all state government offices and institutions will remain closed on August 23, and the national flag will be flown at half-mast for two days on August 22 and 23, it said.
+As a mark of respect, all state government offices and institutions will remain closed on August 23 and the national flag will be flown at half-mast for two days on August 22 and 23, a government statement said.

+The council of minister also passed a resolution, expressing ''deepest condolences'' on the leader's death.

+''He was a well-wisher of the common man who always understood their pain and remained devoted to their service.
+Singh's death has caused an irreparable loss to the public life,'' it added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)